ak2106-47/CSE-573-Semantic-Web-Mining-Project-LinkedIn-Assistant/README.md

 An explainable job-search copilot that ingests a resume, stages curated roles from the provided Excel dataset, scores every requirement with Rasch/Guttman math, and chats about apply/network/upskill tactics through a modern multi-step UI.

-A massive shoutout to my teammmates Sayantika Paul, Pratiksha Wadibhasme, Sanjana Soma and Shivam Sonawane.
-This project wouldn't have been possible without their efforts and collaboration.

 ## Demo